algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 - **MDR** is the memory data register.
 It contains the data to be written to or read from the addressed location in memory.
 - **ALU** is the arithmetic logic unit.
 It performs arithmetic and logical operations.
 - **ACC** is the accumulator.
 It contains the result of the most recent arithmetic or logical operation performed by the ALU.
 - **General Purpose Registers** are registers that can be used for any purpose.
-They are used to store operands, results, memory addresses, and so on it's for that we will use them to store the values of the registers.
+They are used to store operands, results, memory addresses, and so on.
+We will use them to store the values of the registers.

 We will use a struct to implement the CPU.
 The CPU will have 6 registers, the memory, a program counter, a stack and a stack pointer.